rayisbadat/air_quality_sensor/README.md

   * 1st Try: [SIM-7600A](https://www.amazon.com/4G-HAT-SIM7600A-H-Communication-Positioning/dp/B07PLTP3M6)
     * Worked fine, but didnt have https support in TinyGSM
     * Use the v4 sketch file
+    * I am unsure and it wasnt labeled but...
+I think the antenna has a SMA male connector, the board has a MHF or UFL female connector surface mounted.
+And the kit came with the necessary conversion cable
   * 2nd Try:  [SIM7060G](https://www.amazon.com/SIM7070G-NB-IoT-Cat-M-GPRS-GNSS/dp/B08DVCX4PG)
     * Will try in v5 file
     * Hoping smaller formfactore will make final assembly easier..looks same size as a feather.